neilmillard/vagrant-btsync/README.md

 vagrant image to test btsync folders

 usage,
-after booting your server, run install btsync as root or sudo to launch
+after booting your server, run install_btsync.sh as root or sudo

+to launch
 ```
 export SYNC_DIR="/path/to/folder"